oliverturner/blog/src/pages/posts/mqs-in-js.md

 }
 ```

-Custom Media Queries are a nice bonus only made possible by PostCSS (they're
+It's such natural-looking syntax that it's easy to forget that Custom Media
-currently a Stage 1 proposal): I find them easier to read, recall and keep
+Queries _aren't_ yet native CSS, only a Stage 1 proposal.
+For now though, it's
-consistent than numeric values.
+pretty cool that such a neat feature is so easily enabled.

 ## Step 3: Bringing it all together